 In conclusion, it all boils down to knowledge and common sense.
 You have to be very careful of what you do online, which sites you visit and trust and be prepared for an attack at any given moment as redirects can be dangerous.

 - Guide 1: How to Remove Browser Redirect from Windows.

-- Guide 2: Get rid of Browser Redirect from Mac OS X.
+- Guide 2: Get rid of Browser Redirect on Mac OS X.

-- Guide 3: Remove Browser Redirect from Google Chrome.
+- Guide 3: Remove Browser Redirect in Google Chrome.